-This is in reference to your application for correction of your naval record pursuant to the provisions of title 10 of the United States Code, section 1552.
-The application was filed in a timely manner.
+This is in reference to your application for correction of late husband's naval record pursuant to the provisions of title 10 of the United States Code, section 1552.

-Although your application was not filed in a timely manner, the Board found it in the interest of justice to waive the statute of limitations and consider your application on its merits.
-A three-member panel of the Board for Correction of Naval Records, sitting in executive session, considered your application on 2 June 2015.
+A three-member panel of the Board for Correction of Naval Records, sitting in executive session, considered your application on 10 July 2015.
 The names and votes of the members of the panel will be furnished upon request.
 Your allegations of error and injustice were reviewed in accordance with administrative regulations and procedures applicable to the proceedings of this Board.
-Documentary material considered by the Board consisted of your application, together with all material submitted in support thereof, your naval record, and applicable statutes, regulations, and policies.
+Documentary material considered by the Board consisted of your application, together with all material submitted in support thereof, his naval record, and applicable statutes, regulations, and policies.